Tim Jalbert named chief financial officer at The Cedars

 Dr. Angela Y. Higgins has joined Maine Medical Partners – MaineHealth Cardiology.
 She completed her fellowship in Cardiovascular Medicine and Advanced Imaging at Yale New Haven Hospital in New Haven, Connecticut.
 Higgins was also a research fellow at the National Institutes of Health/National Heart Lung and Blood Institute in Bethesda, Maryland, and completed her residency in internal medicine at Beth Israel Deaconess Medical Center in Boston, serving as a clinical fellow at Harvard Medical School.

-Dr. Kristina A. Giles has joined Maine Medical Partners Surgical Care – Vascular Surgery.
-Giles was most recently apart of the University of Florida Division of Vascular Surgery and Endovascular Therapy.
+Dr. Kristina A. Giles has joined MMP Surgical Care – Vascular Surgery.
+Giles was most recently a part of the University of Florida Division of Vascular Surgery and Endovascular Therapy.
 She served as the director of quality for the department of surgery and as associate program director of the vascular surgery fellowship.
 She completed her medical degree at Mount Sinai School of Medicine in New York.

 Dr. Szymon L. Wiernek has joined Maine Medical Partners – MaineHealth Cardiology as an interventionalist.
 Wiernek graduated from a two-year interventional cardiology training program at the University of California at San Diego, with comprehensive training in complex coronary, peripheral, structural and robotic-assisted interventions, as well as mechanical circulatory support, advanced heart failure devices and pulmonary hypertension treatment including balloon pulmonary angioplasty.